TReB: A Comprehensive Benchmark for Evaluating Table Reasoning Capabilities of Large Language Models: Experiments

 \subsubsection{LLMs}

 We evaluate a total of 26 LLMs, covering a diverse range of models designed for different purposes.
 These include general LLMs, code-optimized LLMs, deep thinking LLMs, math and structured data analysis optimized LLMs, and LLMs specifically fine-tuned for table reasoning tasks.
-The evaluated models range in size from 7B to 72B parameters, ensuring a comprehensive comparison across model scales and specializations.

-\textbf{General LLMs}: The general LLMs, which represent the baseline performance of language models on table reasoning, include Llama-3.1-8B/70B-Instruct~\cite{dubey2024llama}, Qwen2.5-7B/72B-Instruct~\cite{qwen2.5}, and Mistral-7B-Instruct-v0.3~\cite{jiang2023mistral}.
-These models are designed for broad language understanding and generation tasks.

-\textbf{Code Optimized LLMs}: The code-optimized LLMs, trained with a focus on code generation, are evaluated to explore their potential in handling table reasoning.
-This group includes Qwen2.5-Coder-7B-Instruct~\cite{hui2024qwen2}, Deepseek-Coder-7B-Instruct-v1.5, Deepseek-Coder-33B-Instruct~\cite{guo2024deepseekcoder}, Seed-Coder-8B-Instruct, and Yi-Coder-9B-Chat~\cite{ai2024yi}.

-\textbf{Deep Thinking LLMs}: We also include a set of deep thinking LLMs, which are designed to excel in complex problem analysis and self-reflective reasoning.
-This group includes DeepSeek-distilled variants of Qwen-7B/14B/32B and Llama-8B/70B~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, as well as QwQ-32B~\cite{qwq32b} and the latest models Qwen3-8B/14B/32B~\cite{qwen3technicalreport}.
-These models are relevant for tasks that involve multi-step reasoning and intricate query processing.

-\textbf{Math Optimized LLMs}: We evaluate LLMs specialized in mathematical reasoning, which are particularly suited for tasks involving numerical computation.
-This category includes Kimina-Prover-Preview-Distill-7B~\cite{kimina_prover_2025}, Qwen2.5-Math-7B/72B-Instruct~\cite{yang2024qwen25mathtechnicalreportmathematical}, and Deepseek-Math-7b-Instruct~\cite{shao2024deepseekmath}.

-\textbf{Table Reasoning Optimized LLMs}: We incorporate three specific LLMs, TableGPT2-7B~\cite{su2024tablegpt2} and Table-R1-SFT/Zero-7B~\cite{yang2025table}, which are fine-tuned specifically for the table reasoning.
-These models are trained on datasets and tasks closely aligned with TableQA requirements, making them specialized for this benchmark.
+The evaluated models range from 7B to 72B parameters.
+All models reported in this paper are open-source, as their model sizes and architectural details are publicly available and thus facilitate fair and transparent comparisons.
+Evaluation results for closed-source models are provided in our GitHub repository for reference.